Many folks, following random information they read on the web, often think about their immune system as an afterthought.

 - Move your water (body): Not weekly, not monthly, daily.
 The lymph doesn’t have an automatic pump like the heart.
 To clear debris from the lymph and help your immune system function better you have to move your body.
 Jumping, running, or vigorous walking: just do it!
 It’ll make the difference between a clear flowing mountain stream, or a stagnant puddle in the middle of a dirty sidewalk.
 Which type of water do you want on the inside of you?

-There are many more simple and easy things to support immunity so you can live a happier and healthier life.
+These are simple and easy things you can do right now to support your immunity so you can live a happier and healthier life.

 Anatomica – The Complete Home Medical Reference, Ken Ashwell BMedSc, MBBS, Phd, Firefly Books, 2010, Pgs.79-85